Matbe34/lankir/docs/user-guide/signing.md

 ## Certificate Sources

-PDF App can use certificates from:
+Lankir can use certificates from:

 | Source | Description | PIN Required |
 |--------|-------------|--------------|